|Overall Rating||Pretty Good|

 Edge Hold: Nothing great and we all wish Burton would do a little more even with the camber models.
 The Frost Bite tech is very subtle and doesn’t really grab in harder snow but with the camber it does hold better than the Process Flying V.

-Turning Experience: The overall turning experience is pretty good but it’s not magical like the Custom or Custom X. It feels less dynamic underfoot like it prefers to go straight towards a kicker to get air than really get into some well linked up turns.
-Still it’s not going to bore you and the camber gives more than sufficient pop under foot for turning in each directon.
+Turning Experience: The overall turning experience is pretty good but it’s not magical like the Custom or Custom X. It feels less dynamic underfoot like it prefers to go straight towards a kicker to get air than really get into some well-linked turns.
+Still it’s not going to bore you and the camber gives more than sufficient pop underfoot for turning in each direction.

 Skidded Turns: Nothing like the Process Flying V at all.
 It’s not for those that get off your game and skid out or for those that don’t know how to turn correctly all the time.

 Carving: It’s not the Custom X but it does carve well for a Twin.
 It’s a good board for those who like to cave regular and switch.